molab-itp/07-PhotoPickBlender/README.md

 # 08-PhotoPickBlender

-Select two images from photo library to blendas background and foreground using Vision VNGeneratePersonSegmentationRequest
+Select two images from photo library to blend as background and foreground using Vision VNGeneratePersonSegmentationRequest

 ## Source